Skip to main content

 Frequent alternatives mentioned

-Optery (free tier), Incogni (cheaper at ~$78/year), EasyOptOuts ($20/year no-frills), manual opt-outs, and one-time tools like OfflistMe.
+Optery (Free Basic scan), Incogni ($95.88/year Standard), EasyOptOuts ($19.99/year minimal), manual opt-outs, and one-time tools like OfflistMe.

 5. The Real 3-Year Cost

-Data broker removal is not a one-and-done job — records re-appear.
+Data broker removal is not a one-and-done job, records re-appear.
 So the question is not just the first-year sticker; it is what the ongoing cost looks like.

 ApproachYear 1Year 3 totalStores ID?